 LU, B. ...et al., 2018.
-Aerodrome situational awareness of unmanned aircraft: An integrated self-learning approach with Bayesian network semantic segmentation.
-IET Intelligent Transport Systems, In Press.
+Aerodrome situational awareness of unmanned aircraft: an integrated self-learning approach with Bayesian network semantic segmentation.
+IET Intelligent Transport Systems, 12(8), pp. 868-874.

 It is expected that soon there will be a significant number of unmanned aerial vehicles (UAVs) operating side-by-side with manned civil aircraft in national airspace systems.
 To be able to integrate UAVs safely with civil traffic, a number of challenges must be overcome first.
 This paper investigates situational awareness of UAVs’ autonomous taxiing in an aerodrome environment.